 A Class 5 cost estimate was prepared based on limited information, where little more than proposed plant type, its location, and the capacity are known.
 Strategic planning purposes include but are not limited to, market studies, assessment of viability, evaluation of alternate schemes, project screening, location and evaluation of resource needs and budgeting, and long-range capital planning.
 Examples of estimating methods used would include cost/capacity curves and factors, scale-up factors, and parametric and modeling techniques.
 Typically, little time is expended in the development of this estimate.
 The expected accuracy ranges for this class estimate are -20 to -50 percent on the low side and +30 to +100 percent on the high side.
-These estimate includes a Contractors overhead and profit, a 10% contingency, and 17% for soft costs (admin, design, construction management).
-These estimates include costs for real estate acquisition based on a 100-foot wide corridor at \$15,000 per acre.
+This estimate includes a Contractors overhead and profit, a 10% contingency, and 17% for soft costs (admin, design, construction management).
+It does not include any costs for real estate acquisition.

-Cost for Alt 6A-2 750 cfs to Colusa Basin Drain = \$54.8M (\$30/di-lf) Cost for Alt 6A-2 750 cfs to Sacramento River = \$175.2M (\$30/di-lf) Cost for Alt 6A-5 1,000 cfs to Colusa Basin Drain = \$65.2M (\$30/di-lf) Cost for Alt 6A-5 1,000 cfs to Sacramento River = \$192.5M (\$30/di-lf)
+Cost for Alt 6A-2 750 cfs to Colusa Basin Drain = \$54.1M (\$30/di-lf) Cost for Alt 6A-2 750 cfs to Sacramento River = \$173.4M (\$30/di-lf) Cost for Alt 6A-5 1,000 cfs to Colusa Basin Drain = \$64.5M (\$30/di-lf) Cost for Alt 6A-5 1,000 cfs to Sacramento River = \$190.7M (\$30/di-lf)

-The comparison of costs shows extending the pipeline to the Sacramento River will cost an additional \$120M for the 750 cfs flow and \$130M for the 1,000 cfs flow.
+The comparison of costs shows extending the pipeline to the Sacramento River will cost an additional \$120M for the 750 cfs flow and \$135M for the 1,000 cfs flow.
 These differences are primarily due to the added length and the additional tunnel to get under the Colusa Basin Drain, as well as the larger diameter pipes for the 1,000 cfs case.